Classifier constructions in sign languages: History

-In 1982, Supalla showed that classifier constructions were part of a complex morphological system in ASL.
+In 1982, Ted Supalla showed that classifier constructions were part of a complex morphological system in ASL.
 He split the classifier handshapes into two main categories: semantic classifiers (also called "entity classifiers") and size and shape specifiers (SASSes).
 SASS categories use handshapes to describe the visual properties of an entity.
 Entity classifiers are less iconic. they refer to a general semantic class of objects such as "thin and straight" or "flat and round".
 Handling classifiers would be the third type of classifier to be described.
 This classifier imitates the hand holding or handling an instrument.
 A fourth type, the body-part classifier, represents a human or animal body parts, usually the limbs.
 Linguist adopted and modified Supalla's morphological analysis for other sign languages.

 In the 1990s, a renewed interested in the relation between sign languages and gesture took place.
 Some linguists, such as (Liddell 2000), called the linguistic status of classifier constructions into question, especially the location and movement.
 There were two reasons for doing so.
 First, the imitative gestures of non-signers are similar to classifiers.
 Second, very many types of movement and locations can be used in these constructions.
-Liddell suggested that it would be more accurate to consider them to be a mixture of linguistic and extra-linguistic elements, such as gesture.
+Scott Liddell suggested that it would be more accurate to consider them to be a mixture of linguistic and extra-linguistic elements, such as gesture.
 Schembri and colleagues similarly suggested in 2005 that classifier constructions are "blends of linguistic and gestural elements".
 Regardless of the high degree of variability, Schembri and colleagues argue that classifier constructions are still grammatically restrained by various factors.
 For example, they are more abstract and categorical than the gestural forms made by non-signers.
 It is now generally accepted that classifiers have both linguistic and gestural properties.